vipulnaik/diet-exercise-health/events/2025/2025-10-22-dental-cleaning.md

 based on past experience where going out shopping after the appointment and then cooking after that turned into a very long day.

+### Dental self-exam checklist execution on 2025-10-21

+I executed the dental self-exam checklist.
+I did most of the checklist around noon, but took the photos at around 10:30 PM.
+This provides a before for the before/after of the dental cleaning, and helps me understand the state of my teeth going into the dental cleaning appointment.

 ### Packing / prep on 2025-10-21 night

 I confirmed that I did not need to do any special preparation for the